pingcap/diag/docs/manual/Diagnosis data collection guide in TiUP environment.md

 tiup diag collect ${cluster-name} --include="config" -N="127.0.0.1"
 ```

-> ** tip **
-> Metrics and alerts collection can not be filtered by '-R' and '-N' parameters.
+> Tips: Metrics and alerts' collection can not be filtered by '-R' and '-N' parameters.
 When you have '--include=monitor' in your collect command, metrics and alerts for all nodes will be collected.
-> ** tip **

 ## Collect specific metrics
 Metrics can be filtered by '--metricsfilter' command，it can filter the metrics by metrics name.